Strands from grid surface

 Proper grid mesh

-If we flatten these 3d meshes we would get 2D grid: Grid Mesh
+If we flatten these 3D meshes, we would get a regular grid like this: Grid Mesh

 Parameters